Isolated pawn: Weakness

 In the endgame, isolated pawns are a weakness in pawn structure because they cannot be defended by other pawns as with connected pawns.
 In the diagram, the white pawn on e4 and the black pawn on a7 are isolated.

 Isolated pawns are weak for two reasons.
 First, the pieces attacking them usually have more flexibility than those defending them.
 Namely, the attacking pieces enjoy greater freedom to make other threats, while the defending pieces are restricted to the defense of the pawn.
 A defending piece is said to be "tied down" to the pawn, since it must stay rooted to the spot until the attacking piece has moved.

 The second reason is that the square immediately in front of the isolated pawn is weak, often providing an excellent outpost for a knight or other enemy piece, since it is immune to attack by a pawn.
-Also, an enemy piece on this square cannot be attacked by rooks, since the file it is on is blocked by the isolated pawn.
+Also, an enemy piece on this square cannot be attacked by rooks, except from the sides or rear, since the file it is on is blocked by the isolated pawn.
 Thus an isolated pawn provides a typical example of what Wilhelm Steinitz called weak squares.